Brenda Landwehr

-Brenda Landwehr (born March 8, 1955) is a Republican member of the Kansas House of Representatives.
+Brenda Landwehr (born March 8, 1955) is an American politician who served as a Republican member of the Kansas House of Representatives.
 She is the owner of LT Care Solutions, Inc., and is a member of Christ the King Church, Comcare Mental Health Advisory Board, and the Salvation Army Foster Care Advisory Board.

 Career

-Landwehr was originally elected in the 91st district in 1994, serving from 1995 to the end of the 2012 legislative session.
-On October 25, 2011, Landwehr announced that she would not run for reelection to the Kansas House, but would instead be seeking the Kansas Senate seat in District 25 (then held by incumbent Republican Senator Jean Schodorf) in the 2012 election.
+Landwehr was originally elected in the 91st district in 1994 to the Kansas House of Representatives, serving from 1995 to the end of the 2012 legislative session.
+On October 25, 2011, Landwehr announced that she would not run for reelection to the Kansas House, but would instead seek election to the Kansas Senate in District 25, then held by incumbent Republican Senator Jean Schodorf in the 2012 election.
 She lost her state senate bid, and then ran and lost a bid for District 92's Kansas House seat in 2014.
 In 2016, Landwehr was elected to the District 105 seat in the Kansas House.
+She did not run for re-election in 2024.